ktraister-cribl/terraform-provider-criblio/docs/data-sources/global_var.md

 ### Required

 - `group_id` (String) The consumer group to which this instance belongs.
-Defaults to 'Cribl'.
+Defaults to 'default'.
 - `id` (String) Unique ID to GET

 ### Read-Only